 Multi Grammy Award-winning singer/comedienne/author Bette Midler has also proven herself to be a very capable actress in a string of both dramatic and comedic roles.
 Midler was born in Honolulu, Hawaii, on December 1, 1945.
 She is the daughter of Ruth (Schindel), a seamstress, and Fred Midler, a painter...

-Marisa Tomei was born on December 4, 1964, in Brooklyn, New York, to Patricia Adelaide "Addie" (Bianchi), an English teacher, and Gary A. Tomei, a lawyer.
-Marisa has a brother, actor Adam Tomei
+Marisa Tomei was born on December 4, 1964, in Brooklyn, New York to mother Patricia "Addie" Tomei, an English teacher and father Gary Tomei, a lawyer.
+Marisa also has a brother, actor Adam Tomei

 Veteran actor and director Robert Selden Duvall was born on January 5, 1931, in San Diego, CA, to Mildred Virginia (Hart), an amateur actress, and William Howard Duvall, a career military officer who later became an admiral.
 Duvall majored in drama at Principia College (Elsah, IL), then served a two-year hitch in the army after graduating in 1953...

 Actress and singer Ann-Margret is one of the most famous sex symbols and actresses of the 1960s and beyond.
 She continued her career through the following decades and into the 21st century.
 Ann-Margret was born Ann-Margret Olsson in Valsjöbyn, Jämtland County, Sweden, to Anna Regina (Aronsson) and Carl Gustav Olsson...